Smoking and Heart Disease

 have higher risk for lung disease.
 This includes lung cancer and emphysema.
 They also

-have increased risk for heart disease and stroke.
+have a higher risk for heart disease and stroke.

 Facts about smoking and heart disease